 Our social justice projects aim to help those in need locally, nationally and internationally through awareness and authentic social justice projects in our school.
-Our main social justice projects led by our Mini-Vinnies conference supported by St Vincent de Paul, Mission to the Seafarers, Caritas Project Compassion and Catholic Mission.
+Our main social justice projects are led by our Mini-Vinnies conference supported by St Vincent de Paul., Caritas Project Compassion and Catholic Mission.
 Our school supports an active Mini-Vinnies conference.